NuGet/NuGetDocs/NuGet.Docs/ndocs/Create-Packages/Symbol-Packages.md

 In addition to building packages for nuget.org or other sources, NuGet also supports creating associated symbol packages and publishing them to the [SymbolSource repository](http://www.symbolsource.org/Public).

-Package consumers can then [enable symbol packages](/ndocs/consume-packages/enabling-symbol-packages) so that your symbols are automatically installed with your primary package.
+Package consumers can then add https://nuget.smbsrc.net/ to their symbol sources in Visual Studio.
 This allows consumers to step into your package code in the Visual Studio debugger.

 ## Creating a symbol package